foambubble/foam-template/docs/features/graph-visualization.md

 - highlight a node by hovering on it, to quickly see how it's connected to the rest of your notes
 - select one or more (by keeping `shift` pressed while selecting) nodes by clicking on them, to better understand the structure of your notes
 - navigate to a note by clicking on it while pressing `ctrl` or `cmd`
-- automatically center the graph on the currently edited note, to immediately see it's connections
+- automatically center the graph on the currently edited note, to immediately see its connections

 ## Custom Graph Styles